Mini Laser Mode Analyzer 1 (mLMA1) Version 2

 3 Tactile switch Three button interface

-^ Parts for LCD test version ONLY.
+^ These are the required parts for the LCD test version ONLY.
 LEDs optional.

 * The DIP switch is no longer really needed with the three button interface being fully functional and providing more capability.
 And not populating the DIP switch makes several pins available for other functions that may be added by the mLMA Creeping Featurism Department. :)